knative-extensions/async-component/README.md

 ![diagram](./README-images/async-all-components.png)

 The ingress controller looks for ingresses with the `async.ingress.networking.knative.dev` annotation.
-The ingress controller will then create a KIngress for istio (annotated with `istio.ingress.networking.knative.dev`), which will route asynchronous service calls appropriately.
+The ingress controller will then create a KIngress for Istio (annotated with `istio.ingress.networking.knative.dev`), which will route asynchronous service calls appropriately.
 If the service was an always asynchronous service, then all requests are routed to the producer component.
 If it was a conditional asynchronous service, then only requests with the `Prefer: respond-async` header will be routed.
 The producer component writes the request information to the redis stream and returns a `202 Accepted` response to the user.
 The consumer component reads from that stream and synchronously makes the service call.

 ## Install Knative Serving & Eventing to your Cluster